sipgate/clinq-renovate-config-public/README.md

 # clinq-renovate-config-public
-Common Renovate configuration for all CLINQ repositories
+Common Renovate configuration for all public CLINQ repositories